cloud-coder/cascon-2019-kubernetes-apimanager/03-scaling-in-kubernetes/readme.md

 </details>

-2. Next let's proceed to view the rollout status.
+2. We can check the status of the rollouts.

 i.
 Run